Meaning of Liquid Assets

 Low Risk and Excellent Quality

 These assets have an extremely low risk or nil risk of loss of value to the asset.

 These assets have developed securities exchanges or markets where the instruments trade without the risk of loss of value.
-The market makers are committed to the value of the asset like gold, treasury bills, bill discounting markets.
+The market makers are committed to the asset’s value like gold, treasury bills, and bill discounting markets.